 • ✅ IBAN from the Netherlands, Germany, Spain, France, or Ireland

-• ✅ They come with useful features such as auto-VAT management, and automatic completion of payment details of scanned or PDF invoices
+• ✅ They come with useful features such as auto-VAT management (for more premium plans), and automatic completion of payment details of scanned or PDF invoices

 • ✅ Powerful API so if you're technical you can automate a lot of your banking